snknitin/Product-Classification-Challenge/README.md

 The missing values in each mode of data are not correspondent.
 The places where we lack text data, we have images and the instances where images cannot be accessed, the text data should suffice.

+Essentially,

-Essentially  Product_image + product_description == Product_attributes
+          Product_image + product_description == Product_attributes

-We need to extract information from both the image and text data to represent each sample as a vector and try to cluster them.
+We need to extract information from both the image and text data to represent each sample as a vector and try to cluster them, or group them based on a similarity metric.

+### Possible Problems

+Product data can be diverse and unbalanced.
+Not all descriptions may contain the brand name, the size, physical features, price tag, gender info, age groups, product related jargon etc

+There can be a hierarchy in the classes.
+One can be a hypernym of the other or a very close match.
+Eg: Swimwear and Intimate mgith have similar descriptions

+The ethnicity/complexion of the models wearing the clothes might not be stratified and that image data might misclassify few results.
+We could segment the items in the image from the person wearing the clothes or accessories.

 ### Text data :
-Missing descriptions can be written as <UNK> with an unknown tag as a marker
+Missing descriptions can be written as <UNK> with an unknown tag as a marker.
+Around 400 descriptions start with shop the women's

+### Intuition

+* Dresses - Either worn by model or displayed as stand-alone item or a group of them.
+* Tops -  Either worn by model or displayed as stand-alone item or a group of them.
+* Jeans  - Most of the images are focused on a ppair of legs(waist down) or a model sitting while wearing them(Can be misclassified).
+* Skirts - Either worn by model or displayed as stand-alone item or a group of them.
+* Rompers - Either worn by model or displayed as stand-alone item or a group of them.
+* Shoes - Almost all images would be stand alone pictures of shoes or a foot wearing one.
+Might be ambiguous if the whole picture of a model is present.
+Text description will be the deciding factor.
+* Bags -
+* Jewelry -  Mostly empty(white) or similar colored background with a circle/wavy line or a triangular shaped closed object that can be identified easily if the image is turned from RGB to greyscale or we pass in a filter to identify changes in pixels.
+These should be the easiest to group without many misclassifications or any ambiguity.
+* Swimwear -
+* Intimates -
+* Others - This might be reserved for the outliers or sparse clusters that don't quite fit in with the rest. these include images of random objects like shades, bottles, make up items etc.,

 ## Conclusions